WINCHESTER

 Ethan Smith,

-Josiah Priest, John Lloyd Stephens and other informed writers of
+Josiah Priest, John Lloyd Stephens and other renowned writers of

 Joseph Smith’s day, did not attribute great antiquity to the hewn stone